apisnetworks/apiscp-docs/docs/admin/Plans.md

 **--reset**: reset service parameters.
 Context-specific, see above note on reset!
 **--dry-run**: show proposed changes without applying them.
 **--backup**: create a backup of the metadata prior to editing.
 This metadata is stored in siteXX/info/backup.
 Each successive run overwrites this data.
+**--force**: force change that may put the site in an inconsistent/disabled state after edit such as quota reduction below usage.

 #### Listing services